Q– What annuals can I plant this late?

 Q– When will your spring-flowering bulbs arrive in Retail?

-A– The first week of September, we usually have bulbs available for sale.
+A– We usually have bulbs available for sale starting the first week of September.
 They can be planted right until the ground freezes.

 Q– Can I plant my spring-flowering bulbs now?

 A– Yes, but it’s better to wait till October, by some opinions.
 Use Bulb-tone, not bone meal, which can attract animals.
 The most important time to fertilize bulbs is in spring, every year.